Elara Explores: Magic Leap Goggles

 Out of all of the headsets currently available in the market, there has yet to be one specifically intended for the consumption of Enterprise.
 Right now, VR seems targeted towards the individual, whereas more and more of AR has been directed towards large and small businesses.
 It may take longer for companies to completely understand the potential of being able to fully immerse their audience and grab their entire attention, but it brings to mind a very important question.
 What would a headset intrinsically designed for Enterprise VR look like?
 As businesses grow to understand the endless benefits VR provides, those of us at Elara will continue to vet the latest tech in the market.
 Currently, we’re looking forward to watching the following features rise in demand.

 As it stands right now, both mobile VR and standalone headsets alike have little when it comes to external control.
 The Oculus Go currently has no way of launching or controlling apps outside of the headset, as well as no way to see what is currently running on an external screen.
 This can make it difficult to track the progress of what’s going on inside of the user’s headset.
+(Be sure to also check out our Oculus Go Enterprise post)

 Do we at Elara feel like virtual reality has the potential to dominate the education field with exceedingly high retention rates, immersion, and training through real-life-situations?
 Yes.
 Are we also aware that the viewer can quickly opt out of this with the simple tap of the ‘home’ button?
 Yes.
 There really isn’t any form of feature lockdown in most headsets currently out there to stop this from happening.
 This means that Kiosk attendees will have to help participants back into the experience after any erroneous button clicks.